adhirajteotia/Prediction-of-Credit-Card-fraud/README.md

 ## Overview

 Credit cards are widely used for online purchases and payments due to their convenience.
 However, they also pose risks, such as credit card fraud, which involves the unauthorized use of someone else's credit card or credit card information for purchases or cash withdrawals.
-It is crucial for credit card companies to detect fraudulent transactions promptly to prevent customers from being charged for unauthorized purchases.
+Credit card companies must detect fraudulent transactions promptly to prevent customers from being charged for unauthorized purchases.

 This project aims to build a classification model to predict whether a credit card transaction is fraudulent or not.
 The dataset used contains transactions made by European cardholders in September 2013.
 It comprises transactions that occurred over two days, with 492 frauds out of 284,807 transactions.
 The dataset is highly unbalanced, with fraudulent transactions accounting for only 0.172% of all transactions.

-## Dataset

-The dataset contains the following columns:

-- **Time**: Time elapsed in seconds since the first transaction.
-- **V1-V28**: Anonymous features resulting from a PCA transformation for confidentiality reasons.
-- **Amount**: Transaction amount.
-- **Class**: Indicates whether the transaction is fraudulent (1) or not (0).

 ## Approach